 - 1. The Codes of Practice issued under the Police and Criminal Evidence Act 1984 (PACE) and their importance to criminal investigations - 2.
 The provisions of Code C.10 (cautions and special warnings) and Code C.11 (interviews) - 3.
 The main powers of arrest and the detention and treatment of suspects - 4.
 The role of the Crown Prosecution Service and other prosecutors - 5.
 The different methods of commencing criminal proceedings and time limits - 1.
 Examinable material on the PACE Codes of Practice and their importance to criminal investigations will consist of general consideration of police powers in the investigation of crime.
-The relevant material is addressed in the first and last sub-paragraphs of paragraph D1.1 of Blackstone's Criminal Practice 2023. - 2.
+The relevant material is addressed in the first and last sub-paragraphs of paragraph D1.1 of Blackstone's Criminal Practice 20232024. - 2.
 Examinable material on Code C.10 and Code C.11 will consist of interrogation of suspects, interviews generally, definition of interview, where an interview may be conducted, cautions and special warnings, information about legal advice, significant statement or silence, conduct of the interview, when interviews should cease, recording of interviews, special categories of persons, and intoxicated persons.
-The relevant material is addressed in paragraphs D1.81-D1.92 of Blackstone's Criminal Practice 2023. - 3.
+The relevant material is addressed in paragraphs D1.81-D1.92 of Blackstone's Criminal Practice 20232024. - 3.
 Examinable material on the main powers of arrest and the detention and treatment of suspects will consist of reasonable suspicion, the use of force (including the use of handcuffs), powers of arrest, legal characteristics of arrest, communication of fact of and grounds for arrest, action following arrest, police powers of arrest without warrant, arrest for breach of the peace, arrest under warrants issued by magistrates' courts and the Crown Court, detention and treatment of suspects, the applicability of PACE and Codes of Practice to the detention and treatment of suspects, the custody officer, custody records, notification of arrest, right of access to a solicitor, detention and treatment of children and young people and mentally disordered or vulnerable persons (including appropriate adults) and detention time limits.
-The relevant material is addressed in paragraphs D1.4, D1.7, D1.8, D1.14-1.18, D1.20, the first sub-paragraph (first seven lines) and third sub-paragraph (first seven lines) of D1.21, D1.22-1.23, D1.33, D1.35-1.36, D1.40, D1.44-1.45, D1.52, D1.55 and D1.63-1.68 (first, third and fourth sub-paragraphs) of Blackstone's Criminal Practice 2023. - 4.
+The relevant material is addressed in paragraphs D1.4, D1.7, D1.8, D1.14-1.18, D1.20, D1.21 the first sub-paragraph (first seven lines of the first sub-paragraph, up to "... by a custody officer") and third sub-paragraph (first seven lines of the third sub-paragraph, up to "... thereafter, to a magistrates' court") of D1.21, D1.22-1.23, D1.33, D1.35-1.36, D1.40, D1.44-1.45, D1.52, D1.55 and D1.63-1.68 (first, third and fourth sub-paragraphs) of Blackstone's Criminal Practice 20232024. - 4.
 Examinable material on the role of the Crown Prosecution Service and other prosecutors will consist of Director of Public Prosecutions, Crown Prosecution Service, and Crown Prosecutors.
-The relevant material is addressed in paragraphs D3.44, D3.46, D3.49 and D3.50 of Blackstone's Criminal Practice 2023. - 5.
+The relevant material is addressed in paragraphs D3.4443, D3.4645, D3.4948 and D3.5049 of Blackstone's Criminal Practice 20232024. - 5.
 Examinable material on different methods of commencing criminal proceedings and time limits will consist of the procedure for starting a prosecution and securing the presence of the accused before a magistrates' court, the written charge and requisition procedure, applying for the issue of a summons, the summons, content of the written charge or application for a summons, and the time limit for starting proceedings for summary offences.
-The relevant material is addressed in paragraphs D5.2, D5.4, D5.8 (first sub-paragraph and first thirteen lines of the second sub-paragraph, up to "... that it is in time (at [34(v)])".), D5.11, D5.14, D21.17 and D21.18 of Blackstone's Criminal Practice 2023.
+The relevant material is addressed in paragraphs D5.2, D5.4, D5.8 (first sub-paragraph and first thirteen lines of the second sub-paragraph, up to "... that it is in time (at [34(v)])".), D5.11, D5.14, D21.17 and D21.18 of Blackstone's Criminal Practice 20232024.